Jamais Vu: Exposing the Generalization Gap in Supervised Semantic Correspondence: Experimental Results

 As shown in~\cref{tab:Spair-U PCK}, results on SPair-U reveal a stark contrast between supervised and unsupervised models.
 While unsupervised models see only a modest performance drop, likely due to increased task difficulty, supervised models experience a significant decline.
 Many of the pre-existing approaches are outperformed by the unsupervised DINO+SD baseline~\cite{taleof2feats} and they are consistently beaten by the weakly-supervised Spherical Maps~\cite{mariotti2024improving}.
-Notably, in 8 categories, the best-performing model is unsupervised, suggesting that supervised approaches behave more like keypoint regressors and fail to generalize to novel correspondences.
+Notably, in eight categories, the best-performing model Has not seen keypoints during training, suggesting that supervised approaches behave more like keypoint regressors and fail to generalize to novel correspondences.

 Our method also shows some performance degradation on SPair-U, but the drop is smaller than that of its backbone Geo-SC.
 It achieves the highest overall performance, improving upon the best prior supervised model by 6.1\%, indicating stronger generalization to unseen keypoints.
 Nevertheless, the substantial gap between results on SPair-71k and SPair-U underscores a broader limitation: despite recent progress, most models struggle to move beyond sparse keypoint supervision toward robust, general semantic correspondence.